bnsngltn/navagis-test/README.md

 - [x] Restaurants have at least one specialty.
 - [x] Each restaurant can track the number of customers that visited.
 - [x] Customers can get directions to the restaurant from the current location. _(For this one, we are assuming that customers are staying on their home address which is given during sign in)_
-- [x] Value adding analytics _(For this project, we can track the approval rate of the restaurants since customers are able to give ratings to their visits)_
+- [x] Value adding analytics _(For this project, we can track the approval rate of the restaurants since customers are able to give ratings to their visits.
+Also these values are plotted against distance from Cebu City center and can be access by clicking the blue floating action button.)_
 - [x] Draw a circle or rectangle on the map and show the number of restaurants within the circle or rectangle. _(For this one, only circles are allowed to be drawn on screen.
 Intersection was calculated using builtin google api functions concerned with distances between LatLngLiterals)_

-# Unfinished Features

-- [ ] A layer panel can filter the restaurant type to show. _(An initial function was already implemented for filtering but was not attached to the UI because of time constraints)_
+- [x] A layer panel can filter the restaurant type to show. _(An initial function was already implemented for filtering but was not attached to the UI because of time constraints)_

 # Application Design